Geslain/minitroc-laundry/README.md

 ## 📋 Overview

 MiniTroc Laundry is a web application dedicated to managing second-hand clothing and products for children.
 This platform allows users to catalog, manage, and valuate their items considering brands, condition, and other characteristics.
+The application uses a local file storage system with formidable for handling uploads.

 ## ✨ Features